How to Start a SaaS Company

 Check out the HubSpot guide to competitive analysis for more insights.

-You have defined your SaaS solution, and subsequently, you have analyzed your competitors.
-Do you plan to offer what your competitors are already providing?
+Do you plan to offer what other SaaS startups are already providing?

 That could make customer acquisition harder for you.
 That’s especially true if your competitors are already established in this space.

-You need to decide on a pricing model for your own SaaS company.
+You need to explore SaaS pricing models and choose the best for your own SaaS startup.
 The common SaaS pricing models are as follows:

 • Freemium;